tangrams/tangram-docs/pages/textures.md

 #### `sprites`
 Optional parameter.
 Defines the start of a `sprites` block.

-May contain only one kind of parameter: the _sprite name_.
+`sprites` take only one kind of parameter: the _sprite name_.
+Any number of sprites may be defined.

 #### sprite name
 Required _string_.
-Can be anything except the [reserved keywords](yaml.md#reserved-keywords).
+Can be anything.
+No default.

 Defines an area of a texture to be used as an individual sprite, as _[x origin, y origin, width, height]_ in pixels.